jkaho/google-books/README.md

 ## Description

 *Google Books Search* is, as its name suggests, an application for searching books!
+Users may also save books of interest.

 ## Instructions